» This post contains affiliate links «

 It’s fluffy, it’s messy and it’s not effective, especially with the black tarry meconium that your baby will pass for the first few days after birth.

 My Midwife even recommended them in place of the cotton wool!

 They are expensive though so I only used one pack before moving on to normal wipes.
-I probably didn’t even need to do this, so many wipes are suitable for newborns nowadays but the Water Wipes were wetter and I would say that they would be better for wiping up the meconium until you reach the normal poop.
+I probably didn’t even need to do this, so many wipes are suitable for newborns nowadays but the Water Wipes were wetter and I would say that they would be better Online for wiping up the meconium until you reach the normal poop.

 Also, make sure you hold baby’s feet up as soon as you take their nappy off because if you don’t, they’ll probably put them right in the mess they’ve just made for you.
 Yayy! 😐